 - 1 tsp SKB (Sea Kelp Bioferment) – moisturizer

 - 1tsp Remergent DNA cream – This cream is supposed to repair DNA – (You can substitute Tetrahexyldecyl Ascorbate (THDA).
 THDA is a very stable vitamin C ester.
-It’s supposed to have antioxidant properties and help prevent and repair UV damage to skin.
+THDA is soluble in oil and helps aid in skin penetration.
+It’s supposed to have antioxidant properties and help prevent and repair UV damage to the skin.

-- ½ vial ferulic acid – Antioxidant, touted by some as skin toner.
+- ½ vial ferulic acid – Antioxidant, touted by some as a skin toner.

-- ½ capsule of methylsulfonylmethane (MSM) supplement (be sure it’s one with NO fillers!) – Assists in transport of nutrients into skin.
+- ½ capsule of methylsulfonylmethane (MSM) supplement (be sure it’s one with NO fillers!) – Assists in the transport of nutrients into the skin.